Mkassem16/cpg_demo_Rshiny/README.md

-# Clinical practice guideline dashboards
+# Clinical Practice guidelines dashboards

 + Sample Rshiny dashboards created in 2019.
 + The full project consisted of 50+ dashboards, written fully in R.